lf-edge/ekuiper/docs/en_US/api/restapi/schemas.md

   -F "file=@/path/to/schema1.proto"
 ```

-The multipart request contains one required `file` field and an optional `version` field.
+The request has no JSON body.
+The schema type and name come from the URL.
+The multipart body contains one required `file` field and an optional `version` field.

 If the schema does not exist, the API creates it and returns `201 Created`.
 If it already exists, the API replaces it and returns `200 OK`.
 The temporary uploaded file is removed after the request completes.

+Response example:

 ```json
 {